lupyuen/lupyuen.github.io/src/nuttx.md

 __Alternatively:__ Use the Web Serial Terminal ([See this](https://lupyuen.github.io/articles/flash#watch-the-firmware-run))

-Press Enter to reveal the NuttX Shell...
+Press Enter to reveal the __NuttX Shell__...

 ```text
 NuttShell (NSH) NuttX-10.2.0-RC0
 nsh>
 ```

+NuttX is now running on BL602 / BL604!

 [(More details on connecting to BL602 / BL604)](https://lupyuen.github.io/articles/flash#watch-the-firmware-run)